History of Palermo FC: Mixed times (1970–2001)

-Renzo Barbera took over the club on May 4, 1970, becoming the new chairman; he would go on to be remembered as one of the greatest chairmen in the club's history.
+Renzo Barbera took over the club on 4 May 1970, becoming the new chairman; he would go on to be remembered as one of the greatest chairmen in the club's history.
 After 1973, Palermo played exclusively in Serie B for a long period time.
 Despite their lower league status, Palermo were still able to garner some success in the cup this period, reaching the Italian Cup final in 1974, against Bologna, Palermo lost on penalty shoot-outs after a 1–1 tie, with the Bologna goal, a penalty, scored during injury time in the second half.

-Their name was modified again to Società Sportiva Calcio Palermo during 1977.
 The club's second Coppa Italia final, under coach Fernando Veneranda, was reached in 1979; the game was lost 2–1 to Juventus after extra time, with the equaliser goal for the opponents curiously scored again during injury time, as happened five years before.

-On March 7, 1980 Barbera sold the club to constructor Gaspare Gambino, following a five-points deduction imposed by the Football Federation due to a match fixing scandal which involved Palermo midfielder Guido Magherini, then disqualified for 3 years and a half.
+On 7 March 1980 Barbera sold the club to constructor Gaspare Gambino, following a five-points deduction imposed by the Italian Football Federation due to a match fixing scandal which involved Palermo midfielder Guido Magherini, then disqualified for 3 years and a half.
 In 1984 Palermo relegated to Serie C1 for the first time in its history, but promptly returned to Serie B one year later.
-The 1985–86 season which ended in the summer was however the last for Palermo, as the club, after a struggling saving from relegation, was expelled by the federation because of financial problems. the summer of 1987, after a year without professional football in Palermo, the club was refounded, bearing the current name, and began to play down from Serie C2, which was promptly won.
+The 1985–86 season which ended in the summer was however the last for Palermo, as the club, after a struggling saving from relegation, was expelled by the federation because of financial problems. the summer of 1987, after a year without professional football in Palermo, the club was refounded, bearing the name Unione Sportiva Città di Palermo, and began to play down from Serie C2, which was promptly won.